 One mistake you want to avoid when building an audience is going for the biggest.
 It is a lot harder to influence a large audience than it is to influence a smaller audience.
-Not saying it can’t be done, but it just takes a very long time.
+I am not saying it can’t be done, but it just takes a very long time.

 You’re better off focusing on a niche audience.

 The problem with trying to go after the biggest audience is that it sacrifices quality for quantity.
-And in the end that always drives down your conversion rates.
+In the end, that always drives down your conversion rates.

-The bottom line is you need to know your audience really well…and then you need to give them what they want.
+The bottom line is you need to get to know your audience really well and then you need to give them what they want.

 Be very personal

 One of Robert Cialdini principles of influence is being likable.
 You have to be approachable, honest and authentic.
-That means you just don’t have to churn out business-like content all the time…you can share personal life experiences that show people you put your pants on in the morning just like everyone else.
+That means you don’t have to churn out business-like content all the time.
+You can share personal life experiences that show people you put your pants on in the morning just like everyone else does.

-I think Chris Brogan does this so well and is certainly a part of his appeal.
-Just take a look at his “Best Of” page and you’ll see a lot of content from his personal life:
+I think Chris Brogan does this very well, and it is certainly a part of his appeal.
+Just take a look at his “Best Of” page, and you’ll see a lot of content from his personal life:

-No doubt it feels like he is writing to you…because that is exactly what he is doing!
-He’s conversational and passionate about what he does…it pours out through everything he creates.
-Imitate Chris and people will like you…and once you have them liking you…you can influence you.
+No doubt it feels like he is writing to you because that is exactly what he is doing!
+He’s conversational and passionate about what he does.
+It permeates everything he creates.
+Imitate Chris, and people will like you.
+Once you have them liking you, you can influence them.

 Stick to your brand

-If you jump around with your brand…from your message to your colors to your design…you will confuse people.
-And confusing people doesn’t inspire a lot of trust in you.
+If you jump around with your brand from your message to your colors to your design, you will confuse people.
+Confusing people doesn’t help them develop trust in you.

 It’s original, and he’s very consistent with it.